omnilingo/omnilingo/README.md

 The sentences are ranked according to difficulty, and you can choose a level from 1 to 10 where 1 is the easiest and 10 is the hardest.

+# Tasks

+* Fill in the blanks: A cloze-style task
+* Pick the right one: Get two options and choose the right one

 # Keys

 * `Tab`: Play the recording